fish-shell/fish-shell/doc_src/cmds/math.rst

     arc tangent of two variables
 ``bitand``, ``bitor`` and ``bitxor``
     perform bitwise operations.
-    These will throw away any non-integer parts andd interpret the rest as an int.
+    These will throw away any non-integer parts and interpret the rest as an int.
 ``ceil``
     round number up to nearest integer
 ``cos``